CavernCrawlers/CavernCrawlers.github.io/Glossary.md

 ## D20 Check
 Any check involving rolling a D20 plus modifiers and comparing the total to a [Difficulty Target](#Difficulty-Target).

+## Darkvision
+Allows the creature to see in either dim light or full darkness.
+Dim lighting is treated as bright light and is in full color.
+Full darkness is treated as dim lighting and is only in shades of grey.

 ## Difficulty Target(DT)
 The target number that must be met or exceeded when making a [D20 Check](#D20-Check).